samuelkhong/Pomodoro-Timer/README.md

 ## How to Use

-1. Install the Chrome extension.
+1. Go to menu section of chrome browser.
+2. Open up extensions.
+3. Turn on developer mode.
+4. Load Timeout Timer as load unpacked.
-2. Open the extension popup.
+5. Open the extension popup.
-3. Start the timer using the "Start Timer" button.
+6. Start the timer using the "Start Timer" button.
-4. Add tasks using the "Add Task" button.
+7. Add tasks using the "Add Task" button.
-5. The timer will continue running even if you close the popup.
+8. The timer will continue running even if you close the popup.
-6. When the timer reaches 25 minutes, a notification will appear.
+9. When the timer reaches 25 minutes, a notification will appear.
-7. You can pause, reset, or edit tasks as needed.
+10. You can pause, reset, or edit tasks as needed.

 ## Code Structure